-The intent of this class is that you specialize Ice.
-Application and implement the abstract run method in your derived class.
-Whatever code you would normally place in your main program goes into run instead.
-Using Ice.
-Application, our program looks as follows:
+The intent of this class is that you specialize Ice.Application and implement the abstract run method in your derived class.
+Whatever code you would normally place in Main goes into the run method instead.
+Using Ice.Application, our program looks as follows: